THISTLE

 THISTLE is a multi-centre Stepped-Wedge Randomised Controlled Trial (SW-RCT), funded by the CSO assessing if the implementation of an intrapartum emergencies training package (PROMPT) across a health service reduce the rate of Apgar <7 at 5 minutes, in term babies (excluding elective caesarean births).

 The primary outcome measure is the proportion of infants born with a low Apgar score (score < 7 vs. ≥7) at 5 minutes for each vaginal or emergency caesarean term birth (≥37weeks).
-The primary outcome will be evaluated at 36 months.
+The primary outcome was evaluated at 36 months.
+PROMPT training, as implemented, had no impact on the proportion of babies with an Apgar score <7 during the study period.
+Follow-up to 5 years is ongoing.

 For more information please see the THISTLE Study Website